Last Updated on November 6, 2024 by Paola Castillo

 First, you do not have to eat entirely vegan to reap the benefits of a plant-based diet.
 Except for a few foods (such as coconut), vegan foods are naturally low or devoid of saturated fats.
 Saturated fats are the types of fats that we want to avoid in excess since their consumption is potentially linked to cardiovascular disease.
 Eliminating or reducing red meat and high-fat dairy from your diet is an easy way to control intake.

-A balanced vegan diet is centered on plant-based foods like fruits, vegetables, whole grains, nuts, seeds, and legumes.
+A balanced vegan diet centers on plant-based foods like fruits, vegetables, whole grains, nuts, seeds, and legumes.
 These foods naturally provide fiber, vitamins, minerals, and antioxidants.
 Research shows that incorporating more plant-based foods into our diets is linked to longevity and decreased risk of chronic disease.
-You are even incorporating one vegan recipe into your Thanksgiving menu or partaking in meatless Monday once a week can have a positive impact on your health.
+Incorporating one vegan recipe into your Thanksgiving menu or partaking in meat meat-less days once a week can have a positive impact on your health.

 No Turkey, No Problem!